thorsilver/parsimony/README.md

 # parsimony

 Hello, stranger!
 This repository contains papers, tools, and documentation related to the study of parsimonious Turing machine generation.
-This project's only dependency is on Python 2.7, although in order to clone the repository you will also need to have Git.
+Update: This project depends on Python 2.7 and on ANTLR4, although in order to clone the repository you will also need to have Git.
+(Assuming you have Python >= 2.7.9 or >= 3.4, you already have pip, Python's package manager, in which case you can install ANTLR4 easily with the command ```pip install antlr4-python2-runtime```.
+Thanks to Shawn Ligocki for pointing this out.)

 [This](https://www.youtube.com/watch?v=Rt_SfOkk0YM) is a short tutorial video intended to give a brief explanation of how to use the tools in this repository.
 [This](https://www.youtube.com/watch?v=QtO8EWwggx4&feature=youtu.be) is a somewhat longer video that goes into more detail about how the compilation process works, and what the Turing machines you generate are really doing.